(Last updated on August 5, 2024.)

 Page Settings

-Using Page Settings dialog, you specify the page configuration, score’s writing direction, and layout parameters of stages and measures.
+Using the Page Settings dialog, you specify the page configuration, score’s writing direction, and layout parameters of stages and measures.

 Page Settings orCtrl+L opens Page Setting dialog.